slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 > *"Fools say that they learn by experience, I prefer to profit by others’ experience."
 -- Otto von Bismarck [1815]*

 Practice makes perfect but doesn’t necessarily bring something new.
 Innovation comes from having a broader perspective and analyzing past situations.
 People often repeat the same mistakes.
-You improve by examining your failures; it will help you let go.
+You improve by examining your failures.

 Hints:

 - Fastest way to learn is to teach.
 Write advice to yourself or other people.
 Review it regularly.
-Edit it.
-Refine it.
+Edit and refine it.
 It worked for Marcus Aurelius and it worked for Bruce Lee.
 - Journal early before your inhibitions take in.
 Record the lessons you learn in life.
 You’ll get more out of life and you’ll make less of the same mistakes.
 A journal, scotch, and a little music will give you more deep thoughts than you want.

 > *"You can only connect the dots looking back, not looking forward."